Hello Planning Mashers!

-I’ve been asking a lot of people about their biggest struggles with the Bullet Journal system and a lot of people said it’s time.
-They don’t have time to create spreads and use the system, or maybe they’re afraid to even start, because they’re already way too busy.
+I’ve been asking a lot of people about their biggest struggles with the Bullet Journal system, and a lot of people said it’s time.
+They don’t have time to create spreads and use the system, or maybe they’re afraid to even start because they’re already way too busy.

 This post may contain affiliate links.
 They will be of no extra expense for you, but I receive a small credit.
 Please see my Disclosure for more details.
 Thank you for supporting Masha Plans!

 Yes, you will!
 How do I know?
 There are lots of people who are using the Bullet Journal system even at their busiest times.
 I’m definitely one of them!